EPCCed/cq-spec/cq/host_operations.md

 # CQ host operations

 Operations which are valid on the host, but not the device.
+Implementers are encouraged to use the return values for error handling.

 ## Resource management